She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Task 5 : script displays first 10 lines of file
  Task 6: script displays third line of file
  Task 7: script creates a file with content
+ Task 8: script that outputs command into a file